wikiZ/RedGuard/README.md

 ## Application scenarios

 - During the offensive and defensive drills, the defender analyzes and traces the source of C2 interaction traffic according to the situational awareness platform
-- Prevent malicious analysis of Trojan samples in cloud sandbox environment
+- Identify and prevent malicious analysis of Trojan samples in cloud sandbox environment based on JA3 fingerprint library
 - Block malicious requests to implement replay attacks and achieve the effect of confusing online
 - In the case of specifying the IP of the online server, the request to access the interactive traffic is restricted by means of a whitelist
 - Prevent the scanning and identification of C2 facilities by cyberspace mapping technology, and redirect or intercept the traffic of scanning probes
 - Supports pre-flow control for multiple C2 servers, and can achieve the effect of domain front-end, load balancing online, and achieve the effect of concealment
 - Able to perform regional host online restriction according to the attribution of IP address by requesting IP reverse lookup API interface
+- Resolve strong features of staged checksum8 rule path parsing without changing the source code.
 - Analyze blue team tracing behavior through interception logs of target requests, which can be used to track peer connection events/issues
 - It has the function of customizing the time period for the legal interaction of the sample to realize the function of only conducting traffic interaction during the working time period
 - Malleable C2 Profile parser capable of validating inbound HTTP/S requests strictly against malleable profile and dropping outgoing packets in case of violation (supports Malleable Profiles 4.0+)